-- (3) Every third (3rd) reappointment review for Instructors and Senior Instructors requires an evaluation by the UEC. - (4) Promotion reviews for Instructors require an evaluation by the Instructor-UEC. - (5) Provost Review and Recommendation. - a.
-Both Instructor-DEP and Instructor-UEC reviews for Instructors and Senior Instructors culminate in either a positive or negative recommendation by the Provost as described in Section 6.8(d)(2). - b.
-These processes shall be consistent with that outlined for other faculty in Section 6.8(d). - (6) President's Review and Authority.
-Actions on reappointments and promotions by the President and Provost will be acted upon in the same manner as described in Section 6.8(e).
+- (3) Provost Review and Recommendation. - a.
+Reviews for Professors of Practice culminate in either a positive or negative recommendation by the Provost as described in Section 6.8(d)(2). - b.
+These processes shall be consistent with that outlined for other faculty in Section 6.8(e). - (4) President's Review and Authority.
+Actions on reappointments by the President and Provost will be acted upon in the same manner as described in Section 6.8(e).

-6.10 Development of Reappointment and Promotion Criteria for Instructors, Assistant Professors, Associate Professors, and Professors.
+6.10 Development of Reappointment and Promotion Criteria for the Instructor Rank, Professors of Practice, Assistant Professors, Associate Professors, and Professors.